Bohr Model Calculator

 E1is the final energy level of the electron,

-ΔEis the difference of those energies,
+ΔEis the difference between those energies,

 fis the frequency of absorbed/emitted electromagnetic wave,

 h = 6.6261 × 10^(-34) J ⋅ s.